 Can we apply for certification?

-To apply for certification for your network you need:
+To apply for certification for your network you need to:

-- A member base of at least 25 persons residing in the country
+- Have a member base of at least 25 persons residing in the country

 - Have an elected board

 - Have compliance with SI Code of Conduct

 How to get certified – step by step